NVIDIA/nv-cloud-function-helpers/README.md

 # NVCF Helper Functions
-Functions that simplify common tasks with NVIDIA Cloud Functions
+Functions that simplify common tasks within NVIDIA Cloud Functions

 - `nvcf_container` helpers are used inside containers to be deployed as functions.